 Gastroesophageal Reflux Disease (GERD) Recipe Book

-This program was created with the following key considerations:
+This recipe book was created with the following key considerations:

 Avoiding certain foods and beverages may help reduce reflux symptoms.
 Acidic foods, carbonated beverages, coffee, alcohol, chocolate, mint, and spicy foods can reduce the lower esophageal sphincter tone and motility, cause mucosal irritation, or increase gastric juice secretion.

 Regular and adequate intake of fiber is associated with decreased heartburn symptoms.
 This plan is rich in vegetables, fruits, and whole grains to provide a daily fiber goal of up to 40 grams.
 Soluble fiberfound in foods like oats, bananas, dates, and sweet potatoes is found to decrease symptoms and esophageal pressure.